GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (67) .md

 **Critical Failure**: You instead are subject to a number of the wand's attacks equal to the spell's tier.
 The wand is still destroyed.

+#### Disenchant

+**Minimum Tier**: 2

+**Casting Time**: 9 actions

+**Effect**: You touch a creature and attempt to free it from a mind influencing effect.
+This functions as a counterspell check with a vouple of exceptions.
+* You have disadvantage on the check unless it was caused by a spell you know.
+* If the caster of that effect can perceive the afflicted creature, it has advantage on its check.
+* You gain a bonus equal to the the tier of the spell.

+**At Higher Tiers**: For each tier beyond minimum, you may have the spell reach out 1 yard to affect a creature or reduce the casting time by 1 action.

+**Critical Failure**: You accidentally cuase yourself to be afflicted bu the same effect for a nummber of rounds equal to the spell's tier.

 #### Disimpress

 **Minimum Tier**: 2